norcams/iaas/docs/team/operations/local-repo.rst

 Directory description
 ---------------------

-* **repo**: Mirror hiearchy.
+* **repo**: Mirror hierarchy.
 This is where all defined repositories are mirrored to.
-Content are normally mirrored nightly.
+Content is normally mirrored nightly.
 * **snapshots**: Nightly snapshot of all mirrors under ``repo``.
 Each snapshot is named by the date and time of creation.
 * **prod**: For each repository a pointer (symbolic link) to a snapshot of the